Text by Metapaper

-Moreover, it folds extremely well and was developed as the first premium art paper for HP Indigo digital printing and dry toner digital printing.
-Offset printing with EXTRAMATT also achieves fantastic results.
-However, due to the rough surface of the paper you do need to allow for a longer drying time.
+EXTRAMATT was originally developed for HP Indigo digital printing and dry toner digital printing.
+EXTRAMATT also achieves fantastic results with offset printing, however, the rougher surface does need to allow for a longer drying time.

 In a recent print test we experienced and established a series of print parameters: